 With over five million views, Mark Henick’s TEDx talk, “Why We Choose Suicide,” is among the most watched in the world.
 His story of searching for “the man in the light brown jacket” who saved his life from a teenage suicide attempt captured global attention, and when he learned of products being sold on Amazon that promoted suicide, his successful online petition to have them removed garnered tens of thousands of signatures.
 Mark has dedicated his life from an early age to opening minds and creating change.
 His talks are informed by his direct experience with stigma and the mental health care system, and he brings his diverse and unique perspective to every audience as someone who has been a patient, a professional, a policy influencer, and a public figure in the mental health system.

-Henick has served as the youngest president of a provincial Canadian Mental Health Association division in history; as the youngest member of the board of directors for the Mental Health Commission of Canada; and as a national spokesperson for the Faces of Mental Illness campaign.
+Mark is currently the Principal and CEO of a boutique consulting firm that helps individuals, companies, and governments to move strategically from awareness to action in improving mental health and wellness.
+He was previously the National Director of Strategic Initiatives for the Canadian Mental Health Association (CMHA), and, prior to that, served as the youngest president of a provincial CMHA division in history, the youngest ever member of the board of directors for the Mental Health Commission of Canada, and as a national spokesperson for the Faces of Mental Illness campaign.
 He has also worked as a frontline mental health counsellor, and as the manager of a national workplace mental health training program.

 The worldwide rights to his first book have recently been acquired by HarperCollins, with an anticipated release in early 2019.

-Henick holds a Master of Science in child development; a Bachelor of Arts with interdisciplinary honours including a double major in psychology and philosophy; and has certificates in trauma counselling, suicide intervention, mental health first aid, and knowledge exchange.
+Mark holds a Master of Science in child development; a Bachelor of Arts with interdisciplinary honours in psychology and philosophy; and has certificates in trauma counselling, suicide intervention, non-violent crisis intervention, mental health first aid, and knowledge exchange.